lil-pixelbug/cornholiozone/README.md

 2. **Stay On Topic**: Discussions should always be related to Beavis and Butt-Head (as in the series, movies, and books).
 If you would like to talk about Daria separately here that is an option.

 3. **No Spam**: Members are forbidden from posting spam.
-This includes irrelvant posts, poorly made comments/posts that are more ridiculous than our favorite boys (ex: asking how Beavis would react to something), and anything similar.
+This includes irrelvant posts, poorly made comments/posts that are more ridiculous than our favorite boys (e.g.: asking how Beavis would react to something), and anything similar.

 4. **Creative Sharing**: Members are encouraged to share their fan art, stories, and other creative works.
 Please make sure that all media is yours and credit others if they were a beta reader, or gave inspiration (even if they aren't on this site).

 5. **Feedback**: When providing feedback on others' work, don't be an asshole.
 If you don't like it, don't say anything.
-If you DO give criticism or praise it.
-That is common sense.
+If you **do** give criticism or praise it, that is common sense.

 6. **Have fun!**: The goal of the Cornholio Zone is to discuss Beavis and Butt-Head.
 Please, follow the rules above and you'll be fine.
 Also no NSFW.
 NSFW works are fine, but no NSFW art.
 Let your audience know if it contains: smut, rape, extreme violence, or any taboo topics.